systemlibrary/systemlibrary-common-net/readme.md

 - Obfuscate a string through extension Obfuscate() and Deobfuscate()
 - Convert to Base64 for string and byte[] through extension method ToBase64()
 - Hash anything through ToSha1(), ToSha256() and ToMd5() extensions for string, byte[] and Stream
+- Services as a service locator

 ## Requirements
 - &gt;= .NET 7

 ## Latest Release Notes
+- 7.13.0.8
-- 7.13.0.7
+- Updated package description
-- DecryptAttribute: comments adjusted only

 #### Major Breaking Versions
 - 7.12.0.1